Leah Easterby

 What Is a "Mass Tort"?

-When corporate giants and natural disasters cause widespread harm, mass tort lawsuits provide relief.
+When unsafe products and other dangers cause widespread harm, mass tort lawsuits can provide a legal remedy.